Monster-ZeroX/YouTube-Premium-Student-Verification-Generator/README.md

 ## Configuration

 This application includes Poppler binaries for PDF rendering and flattening, so no additional configuration is required on your system.

+## Antivirus Notice

+In some cases, the application may be flagged by antivirus software.
+This is a common occurrence with software built from Python executables, as some antivirus programs may incorrectly classify them. **If you trust this application**, you may need to add it to your antivirus software's list of allowed or whitelisted applications to prevent it from being flagged or blocked.

+Steps to whitelist:
+1. Go to your antivirus software's settings.
+2. Locate the section for exclusions, exceptions, or whitelisting.
+3. Add the path to the downloaded `.exe` file.

 ## License